-there were 1,141 cable companies at the end of June 2012.
-Of this total, all but ten cable operators nationwide are small under this size standard.
-In addition, under the Commission's rules, a "small system" is a cable system serving 15,000 or fewer subscribers.
-Current Commission records show 4,945 cable systems nationwide.
-Of this total, 4,380 cable systems have less than 20,000 subscribers, and 565 systems have 20,000 or more subscribers, based on the same records.
-Thus, under this standard, we estimate that most cable systems are small entities.

-46. Cable System Operators.
-The Communications Act of 1934, as amended, also contains a size standard for small cable system operators, which is "a cable operator that, directly or through an affiliate, serves in the aggregate fewer than 1 percent of all subscribers in the United States and is not affiliated with any entity or entities whose gross annual revenues in the aggregate exceed \$250,000,000."138 The Commission has determined that an operator serving fewer than 677,000 subscribers shall be deemed a small operator, if its annual revenues, when combined with the total annual revenues of all its affiliates, do not exceed \$250 million in the aggregate.
-Based on available data, we find that all but ten incumbent cable operators are small entities under this size standard.
-We note that the Commission neither requests nor collects information on whether cable system operators are affiliated with entities whose gross annual revenues exceed \$250 million, and therefore we are unable to estimate more accurately the number of cable system operators that would qualify as small under this size standard.
+- 44. Cable Companies and Systems (Rate Regulation).
+The Commission has developed its own small business size standards for the purpose of cable rate regulation.
+Under the Commission's rules, a "small cable company" is one serving 400,000 or fewer subscribers nationwide.
+Industry data indicate that there are currently 4,600 active cable systems in the United States.
+Of this total, all but eleven cable operators nationwide are small under the 400,000-subscriber size standard.
+In addition, under the Commission's rate regulation rules, a "small system" is a cable system serving 15,000 or fewer subscribers.
+Current Commission records show 4,600 cable systems nationwide.
+Of this total, 3,900 cable systems have fewer than 15,000 subscribers, and 700 systems have 15,000 or more subscribers, based on the same records.
+Thus, under this standard as well, we estimate that most cable systems are small entities. - 45.
+Cable System Operators (Telecom Act Standard).
+The Communications Act also contains a size standard for small cable system operators, which is "a cable operator that, directly or through an affiliate, serves in the aggregate fewer than 1 percent of all subscribers in the United States and is not affiliated with any entity or entities whose gross annual revenues in the aggregate exceed \$250,000,000."143 There are approximately 52,403,705 cable video subscribers in the United States today.
+Accordingly, an operator serving fewer than 524,037 subscribers shall be deemed a small operator if its annual revenues, when combined with the total annual revenues of all its affiliates, do not exceed \$250 million in the aggregate.145 Based on available data, we find that all but nine incumbent cable operators are small entities under this size standard.146 We note that the Commission neither requests nor collects information on whether cable system operators are affiliated with entities whose http://factfinder.census.gov/faces/table services/jsf/pages/productview.xhtml?pid=ECN 2012 US 51SSSZ5&prodType=table.